List of Most Haunted episodes: Series 22 (2018)

-Series 24 (2019)
+Series 23 (2019)

-Most Haunted Shorts/Extra (2019–2021)
+Most Haunted Shorts/Extra (2019–)

-Most Haunted Shorts is a series that includes episodes that never shown on television.
-The series has been airs on the Official YouTube channel.
+Most Haunted Shorts is a series that includes episodes that have never been shown on television.
+The series has been aired on the Official YouTube channel.
 In November 2019, Karl Beattie stated "As the Most Haunted Shorts are getting longer, we are now calling them 'Extras'" announcing a brand new Most Haunted Extra to be released the following week.